 6 Pioneer Crafts for Teens to Make – Items that we consider crafts today, were created to be useful tools by the American Pioneers.
 Days were long and full of challenges, so everything they made served a purpose.
 Functionality was key, especially in the early to mid 1800s.

-History and Art – We’ve found that a wonderful follow up activity to a history field trip or a study is to create art around the topic.
-We have several art tutorials connected to our history studies including this Civil War Cannon, American Flag, Washington Monument and more.
+American History Art Lessons – We’ve found that a wonderful follow up activity to a history field trip or a study is to create art around the topic.
+We have a continuing series of art lessons connected to our history studies including a Civil War topics, the American Flag, the Washington Monument and more.
 There is a series of American presidents, you can learn about the branches of government, early American Explorers like Lewis and Clark and more!
 We love this combination so much that we have a series of American History Video Art Lessons of key topics to complement your history studies.
 Here are 7 American History Homeschool Lessons Your Kids Will Love.

 What I’ve Learned Homeschooling with Tapestry of Grace – (My full review of Tapestry of Grace is here at The Curriculum Choice).
 One of those wonderful benefits of homeschooling is continuing to learn right alongside your children.
 History, a love of art, composers, nature study.
 I just love continuing education.
 For many years now, Tapestry of Grace has truly woven together all the learning in our home.
 All ages learning the same topics, on their age, grade and skill level.